University of Texas at Dallas

 Abstract

 We highlight an opportunity for improved measurement of a key data item in corporate tax research, a firm’s tax residence.
 Some countries define tax residence based on a firm’s location of incorporation, some on a firm’s location of headquarters, and some consider both locations.
 Because no firm-level tax residence database exists, studies typically apply a uniform assignment of either the location of incorporation, headquarters, or center of business activity.
 We use a novel algorithm that embeds the residency laws of 150 countries to accurately assign tax residence.
 We reassign the tax residence of a considerable fraction of firms relative to standard proxies, and provide evidence that reassignment significantly affects inferences.
-For instance, for cross-border mergers and acquisitions with a US acquiror, 16% of the deal value involves an acquiror that is reassigned.
+For instance, for cross-border mergers and acquisitions with a US acquiror, 25% of the deal value involves a firm that is reassigned.
 Moreover, reassigned firms are systematically different from other firms along several dimensions, including effective tax rates.

 Research Grant